 As a start, a common understanding of the terms "diversity" and "inclusion" is needed.
 We use diversity to make reference to the variety of similarities and differences among people (see terminology section).
 On the other hand inclusion is seen as a dynamic state of operating in which diversity is leveraged to create a fair, healthy, and high-performing organisation or community.
 Inclusion puts the concept and practice of diversity into action by creating an environment of equal opportunities, involvement, respect and dignity, and connection.
-We do this by building on our core values, the richness of ideas, backgrounds and perspectives available in the organisation while paying attention to the changing global trends in order to create an organisational culture that reflects the communities we serve in line with Hivos values and towards achieving organizational and societal goals.
+We do this by building on our core values, the richness of ideas, backgrounds and perspectives available in the organisation while paying attention to the changing global trends in order to create an organisational culture that reflects the communities we serve in line with Hivos values.